First-year students live on campus

 - Students who are in an UO-sponsored program that requires living off campus or out of the area.

-- Students who have a disability that cannot be accommodated on campus and need to live off campus as an accommodation.
+- Students who have a disability that cannot be accommodated on campus.

-- Religious, moral and ethical beliefs that cannot be accommodated on campus.
+- Students who have religious, moral, or ethical beliefs that cannot be accommodated on campus.

 - American English Institute students taking IEP classes are not required to reside on campus.